Right to Legal Representation in UAE

 • Your lawyer can review case files, evidence, and reports related to your case.

-• Communications between you and your lawyer are confidential.
+• Communications between you and your lawyer are confidential and protected by law.

 When does it apply?